ByteXenon/ByteXenon/README.md

 ## Fun facts about me

+- I'm *obsessed* with coffee milk, it's the best drink ever.
 - I managed to [find and report a vulnerability in Github's markdown system](https://github.com/ByteXenon/SecurityResearchWriteups/blob/main/GithubFlavoredMarkdown-VULN.md), which was later patched (:
 - I love making compilers/interpreters/(de)obfuscators/etc., [LuaXen](https://github.com/ByteXenon/LuaXen) is a beautiful example of this.
 - I'm a huge fan of making Linux distributions, and [I've made one myself](https://www.youtube.com/watch?v=urG8cNVlKB4).
 - I scan the internet for vulnerabilities 24/7 and report them using my `@sylveon.tech` email.
 You may have seen it in your inbox before (^:
+- *Sometimes* I upload my music to my [YouTube channel](https://www.youtube.com/@AdminOfYourMom), I'm not the best at it but I try my best.

 ## GitHub stats